tu-delft-library/planning_for_rdm/book/home.md

 - Plan for data management according to FAIR principles.

-- Explain the life cycle of data to be used for your project.
+- Explain what will happen to research objects from the start to the finish of your project and afterwards.

 ## Mini-module Format

 This mini-course is online and self-paced.
 It’s “mini” because it will take you approximately an hour to an hour and a half to go through the materials.
 The practice exercises and quizzes in each section are designed to help you check your understanding of key vocabulary and concepts.
-The mini-module has an open format, which means you can bookmark the URL in your browser and refer to the information as much as you like in the future.
+The mini-module is open access, which means you can bookmark the URL in your browser and refer to the information as much as you like in the future.
 In addition to the online mini-module, we will also provide a downloadable template with guiding questions.
 That way you will have a place to jot notes and apply the key ideas to your own project.

 ## Appreciations